SmartDataAnalytics/EULAide/README.md

-# EULAide
+# EULAide: Interpretation of an EULA (End-User License Agreement) for the benefit of end-user
-Interpretation of an EULA (End-User License Agreement) for the benefit of end-user EULAide is the an attempt to aid end-users to understand an EULA better.
+EULAide is the an attempt to aid end-users to understand an EULA better.
 It uses semantic technologies to reach this goal.
 For the complete overview of the approach please take a look at the published papers:
 1. https://www.researchgate.net/publication/304781565_EULAide_Interpretation_of_End-User_License_Agreements_using_Ontology-Based_Information_Extraction